Dillonb/crv/README.md

 ## Notes
 - Labels cannot be bound twice.
 - If an instruction requires an even number (i.e. the LSB is not encoded into the instruction) it will be force-aligned.
 The same thing happens if a given immediate value is too large, it will be cut off.
+There is no error handling for this (yet.)
+- The emitters are automatically generated at build time from [this GitHub repository](https://github.com/riscv/riscv-opcodes).